mumbleskates/bilrost/README.md

 Floating point numbers must be encoded in little-endian byte order, and must have [IEEE 754 binary32/binary64][ieee754] standard representation.

-Arrays, plain byte strings, vectors, etc. must be encoded in order, with their lowest-indexed (first) bytes or items encoded first.
+Arrays, plain byte strings, and collections must be encoded in order, with their lowest-indexed (first) bytes or items encoded first.
+For example, the fixed-width encodings of the `u8` array `[1, 2, 3, 4]` and the 32 bit unsigned integer `0x04030201` (67305985) are identical.

 Strings must always contain valid UTF-8 text, containing the canonical encoding for some sequence of Unicode codepoints.
 Over-long encodings of codepoints and